jce-il/learn-mocha/README.md

 For students: follow these steps:
 - Fork your own copy of this toutorial (using the classroom invitation)
 - Clone localy
-- Follow this tutorial, while commiting your work for every step.
+- Follow this tutorial, while commiting your work right after every step.
 - In the commit messages use a prefix of "RED", "GREEN", or "REFACTOR" according to the step, e.g. "RED:a failing test for missing module
 - There are colored circle hints following the various steps - ![RED](https://raw.github.com/jce-il/learn-mocha/master/images/red-circle-icon.png "RED") ![GREEN](https://raw.github.com/jce-il/learn-mocha/master/images/green-circle-icon.png "GREEN") ![REFACTOR](https://raw.github.com/jce-il/learn-mocha/master/images/blue-circle-icon.png "REFACTOR")
 - Finally, push your commits back to your github repository